Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

 where $\gamma_0$ is a fixed parameter, dependent on the data of \eqref{steady-strong}.
 For other pairs of $i\neq j$, one sets $b_{ij}(\bu)=0$.
 Finally, the diagonal entries of the matrix $\bbB(\bu)$ are again defined by \eqref{eq:matrix_B2}.
 Then the corresponding form $d_h$ again satisfies \eqref{eq:d_h_row_sums}, \eqref{eq:pos_semidef_dh}, and \eqref{eq:d_h_sparse2}.

-The value for $p$ determines the rate of decay of the numerical diffusion with the distance to the critical points.
-A value closer to $1$ adds more diffusion in the far field, while a larger value makes the diffusion vanish faster, but on the other hand, increasing $p$ may make the nonlinear system more difficult to solve.
+The value of $p$ determines the rate of decay of the numerical diffusion with the distance to the critical points.
+A value closer to $1$ adds more diffusion far away from layers and extrema, while a larger value makes the diffusion vanish faster, but on the other hand, increasing $p$ may make the nonlinear system more difficult to solve.
 In our experience, values up to $p=20$ are considered safe to use (see \cite{BBK17b} for a detailed discussion).
 Note also that, on symmetric meshes, the method is linearity preserving.
-A process to generate a method which is linearity preserving on general meshes is described in \cite[Remark~1]{BBK17b}.
-It involves a minimization process per node to determine a set of weights.